marsantor16-pixel/yr7g/readme.md

 ## credits
 made with <3 by cl1pped

+thanks to corn unblocked for making uv completely static

-uv staticified by corn unblocked uv made by titanium network and thank you to all the contributors.
+uv made by titanium network

+and thank you to all the contributors.